MAM78/calex-link-shortener/README.md

 ## Client

-There is a simple Python client within the `client` directory that can be used to call the `WriteShortUrl` Azure function.
+There is a simple Python client within the `client` directory that can be used to call the `WriteShortUrl` and `GetAllUrls` Azure Functions.

 The following environment variable must be set locally.

 - `AZURE_WRITESHORTURL_URL` = Azure Function url
+- `AZURE_GETALLURLS_URL` = Azure Function url

 ```sh
 python main.py g https://www.google.com